 My drum machines are some of my favorite things to muck around on – the Teenage Engineering OP-12 is getting used on everything at the moment

 Synth-wise, I have the Doepfer Dark Energy 2, a Juno 106, and a Prophet is on the way.
 It’s very easy to slip into the 80s with the Juno but I’ve had mine modded so I can patch external stuff through the chorus which is fun.
 I have some Casiotone keyboards too which are great for esoteric sounds.

 My monitors are a pair of Acoustic Energy AE22s, which I love.
 They’re flat, detailed and not fatiguing at all.

 Not yet, but not to say I won’t.
 At the moment I’m working on a lot of projects where I get involved early on with arrangement and writing before producing them.
 I think it’s good for a fresh pair of ears to mix and offer perspective at the end of that process.

 Let’s talk about “Stranger”.
 The arrangement for that tracks is sparse, yet still manages to sound interesting.
 Was that deliberate?

 Alfie and I wanted it to be sparse.
 We tried adding more things in, but it worked better stripped back.
 The guitar parts are interesting because they’re not just strummed chords, they have great melodies in them.
-The guitar was a Fender Strat through a Princeton.
+The guitar was a Fender Strat through a Princeton amp.
 I think there’s a plate reverb on it too.
-Once you get to the chorus, the guitar is double-tracked to fill things out and we harmonised a few of the guitar licks in between the vocal gaps.
+Once you get to the chorus, the guitar is double-tracked to fill things out and we harmonized a few of the guitar licks in between the vocal gaps.
 The vocals are similarly treated: single-tracked in the verse, double-tracked for the chorus, along with harmonies, which are also double-tracked.
 The background vocals are layered up multiple times at the end.

 Tell me about the process of recording vocals for “Stranger”.